AaronNevalinz/Lead-Management-and-Follow-Up-Scheduling/Frontend/README.md

 ## Context and State Management

-The application likely uses a React Context (`AppContext`) to manage global state, including user authentication.
+The application uses a React Context (`AppContext`) to manage global state, including user authentication.
 This allows components to access and update shared data efficiently.

 ## Authentication

 The application provides routes for `/register` and `/login`.
 Users need to authenticate to access features like lead and follow-up management.
 Upon successful authentication, they are redirected to the dashboard.

-## Potential Improvements

-This README assumes the existence of backend API endpoints for managing leads and follow-ups, but the provided code snippet only shows the frontend routing.
-More information on the backend integration and API endpoints would be beneficial.
-Adding information on available props for components like `LeadsList`, `FollowUps`, etc. would also improve the documentation.